grey-eye/talking-heads/README.md

 # Talking Heads

-## Descriptions
+## Description
 This project is a PyTorch implementation of [Few-Shot Adversarial Learning of Realistic Neural Talking Head Models](https://arxiv.org/pdf/1905.08233.pdf).
 In this paper, a GAN has been designed and trained to generate realistic talking head models from a only a few head-shots (potentially just one) and the face landmarks to reproduce.

 The paper explains the architecture of the model, but a lot of details are missing, and no official implementations or trained models have been released.
-Therefore, we are trying to recreate the model as best as we can, and to explain the missing details here.
+Therefore, we are trying to recreate the model as best as we can, and to explain the missing details here. __**We need your help in order to finish this, please, contribute!**__

 ## More implementation details
 **Read the original paper before you continue reading**